 Look for a light that offers full-spectrum light.
 This mimics the natural light spectrum of the sun and provides all the wavelengths your plants need to thrive.
 Absolutely, the red to blue light ratio (R: B) in the spectrum is indeed crucial for plant growth and can significantly impact plant stretching.

 Red light (600-700 nm) contributes to the photosynthetic activity and plays a significant role in stem elongation, leaf expansion, and biomass accumulation.
 Blue light (400-500 nm), on the other hand, regulates plant morphology, including stomatal opening, phototropism, and suppression of stem elongation, meaning it helps to prevent plant stretching.
+UV light (320-400 nm) can stimulate succulents to synthesize antioxidants such as flavonoids, which can absorb UV radiation and reduce its damage to cells.
+The increase in flavonoids is also one of the reasons why succulent leaves exhibit rich colors.

 A balanced red to blue light ratio is key for healthy plant growth.
 An overly high red to blue ratio can lead to rapid stem elongation - the plant stretching we want to avoid.
 Conversely, a light source with a high blue to red ratio tends to result in shorter, bushier plants with thicker leaves.